thma/WhyHaskellMatters/README.md

 ## Abstract

-In this article I'm presenting some of the most important and distinguishing features of the Haskell programming language.
+In this article I try to explain why Haskell keeps being such an important language by presenting some of its most important and distinguishing features and detailing them with working code examples.

+The presentation aims to be self-contained and does not require any previous knowledge of the language.

 The target audience are developers with a background in non-functional languages who are eager to learn about concepts of functional programming and Haskell in particular.